Social clipper

 A 60-minute podcast or interview gets watched all the way through by maybe 5% of viewers — but a 45-second clip from inside it can hit a million views on TikTok.
 Short-form algorithms reward pull-quote moments: the punchline, the hot take, the "wait, what did they just say?" instant.
 Creators who repurpose YouTube uploads into clips multiply their reach without filming new content.

 The workflow is straightforward: identify the moment in the YouTube video, paste the URL, set the start and end timestamps, download the MP4.
 Upload to TikTok, Reels, Shorts, Twitter, LinkedIn — same file, five destinations.
-AppsGolem trims server-side so you don't need a desktop video editor in the loop.
+For the 9:16 vertical TikTok and Reels formats, the "Smart vertical clip" button auto-frames the cut around the on-screen speaker — face detection and active-speaker tracking baked into the same export pass.
+No CapCut round-trip.

 Quality matters when your clip will be re-compressed by every platform you upload to.
 Starting from a 1080p or 4K source means your clip survives the compression cycle still looking sharp; starting from a 720p downsample means TikTok's compression renders it grainy.